nrd10/ProgramofStudyWebApp/README.md

 This features allows administrators to avoid having to individually create a new user for all students in a class.
 After users Submit the CSV file, the users in the CSV file will be uploaded into the web application's database.
 An example CSV file is within the repository and named **ExampleNETIDStudentSpreadsheet.csv**.
+5. **Import all of Duke's offered Courses through Duke's Curriculum API**.
+Any Duke University user with Duke credentials can create an API Key for
+Duke's API Catalog.
+After creating one and setting a parameter in the .env file accessible by the Docker container running this project, the web application is able to make requests to the API for Duke's course listings.
+This function makes calls to that API to import all of
+Duke's courses.
+Due to the fact that the import is not instantaneous and the fact that the Gunicorn WGSI server running in the Docker container times out after a minute passess in any request, this function must run asynchronously.
+This web application makes use of the Celery project with built in Django support that supports asynchronous tasks.
+Through Celery, this Course import can run in the background and allow users to navigate to other sections of the web application as courses continue to be imported.

 # Authentication
 The web application makes use of of the OAuth 2.0 authentication protocol rather than Django's built in login system.
 The authentication framework